SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 WebDriver will wait until the page has fully loaded (that is, the "onload" event has fired) before returning control to your test or script.
-It's worth noting that if your page uses a lot of AJAX on load then WebDriver may not know when it has completely loaded.
-If you need to ensure such pages are fully loaded then you can use an :ref:`Explicit and Implicit Waits <explicit_and_implicit_waits-reference>`.
+It's worth noting that there are many other mechanisms that the browser uses to determine if the page has been loaded, WebDriver may not detect all of them appropriately.
+In these cases you need to wait for the element(s) to exist in the page using :ref:`Explicit and Implicit Waits <explicit_and_implicit_waits-reference>`.

 Locating UI Elements (WebElements)